UVVM/UVVM_Light/README.md

 ## Issues and pull requests
-UVVM Light is a subset of UVVM, thus any issues and pull requests has to be performed on the [UVVM repository](https://github.com/UVVM/UVVM).
+UVVM Light is a subset of UVVM v2, thus any issues and pull requests has to be performed on the [UVVM repository](https://github.com/UVVM/UVVM).

 ## Compilation